-(iii) Reconstructing and strengthening of side walls and improvement in bed of the drains will prevent erosion of drains and damage to the private property.
+(iii) Reconstructing and strengthening of side walls and bed of the drains will reduce erosion of drains and prevent damage of private property.

 (iv) Significant reduction in flooding and water logging will result into corresponding reduction in health risks to the citizens and access related problems during rains.